The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: Conclusion

 \section{Conclusion}

 There are various approximation schemes to study GR.
 Among them the most successful one is the PN expansion which requires a weak field assumption together with slow velocity approximation.
-The subject of this paper, the $1/c$ expansion of GR, is another NR approximation scheme and it differs from the PN expansion as it captures strong fields.
-The recent paper \cite{Elbistan:2022plu} studied the large $c$ expansion of GR within a particular $3+1$ decomposition, named the KS decomposition up to $c^{-2}$ order.
+The $1/c$ expansion of GR is another NR approximation scheme and it differs from the PN expansion as it captures strong fields.
+The recent paper \cite{Elbistan:2022plu} studied the large $c$ expansion of GR within a particular $3+1$ decomposition, named the KS decomposition up to $c^{-2}$ order which corresponds to 1PN order in PN framework.
 In addition, equations of motion and the symmetries of the expanded Lagrangians were found.

 In this paper, we have revisited the $1/c$ expansion of GR in a unified perspective.
 As being dual to each other, both the ADM and the KS decompositions have the same form of the Einstein-Hilbert action (\ref{SEH}).
 Following the idea of this duality, we first develop an expansion scheme for that parent action.
 Then, we perform the expansion within our novel framework up to $c^{-3}$ order systematically without specifying any decomposition.
 Since the ADM and the KS decompositions are dual to each other before the expansion, it is natural to ask whether this duality survives after the expansion.
 This is the first question that we pursue here and the answer is positive.
-Since the KS decomposition was worked previously in \cite{Elbistan:2022plu}, we applied our formalism to the ADM decomposition and expand it up to $c^{-3}$ order, which goes beyond \cite{Elbistan:2022plu}.
+Similar to the unexpanded Einstein-Hilbert action (\ref{SEH}), both decompositions have a common form of expansion in our step formalism.
+Since the KS decomposition was worked previously in \cite{Elbistan:2022plu}, we applied our formalism to the ADM decomposition and expand it up to $c^{-3}$ order, which goes beyond 1PN order as it captures terms from higher PN orders.
 In order to demonstrate the duality at the level of expansion, we applied our technique to the KS decomposition up to $c^{-1}$.
 We also make some all order observations for the expanded parent Lagrangian.
 We conclude that, although they are dual to each other, the ADM decomposition is at least technically better suited for $1/c$ expansion.
 This is especially because $\os{e}{n}_i=0$ for any $n\geq 1$ in ADM decomposition (\ref{ADMchoice}).
-In addition, its $K_{ij}$ tensor is symmetric wheras its counterpart in the KS decomposition contains both symmetric and anti-symmetric pieces.
+In addition, its $K_{ij}$ tensor is symmetric whereas its counterpart in the KS decomposition contains both symmetric and anti-symmetric pieces.